ubc-library-rc/dri-needs-assessment/library.md

 <div class="recommendation">
  <b>Finding 1</b>
 <br>
-Many respondents were either unaware of the RDM supports and training available from the lirbary and frequently looked outside the library for RDM supports and training
+Many respondents were either unaware of the RDM supports and training available from the lirbary and frequently looked outside the library for RDM supports and training.

   <br>
   <br>

   <b>Recommendation 1</b>
 <br>
- Why these supports and training are not on the radar of much of the research community warrants investigation into communication strategies and partnerships with units where researchers are seeking supports
+ Why these supports and training are not on the radar of much of the research community warrants investigation into communication strategies and partnerships with units where researchers are seeking supports.
  </div>

 <div class="recommendation">